oneapi-src/oneDNN/doc/performance_considerations/profilers.md

 * @ref DNNL_JIT_PROFILE_LINUX_JITDUMP = 4: @copybrief DNNL_JIT_PROFILE_LINUX_JITDUMP
 * @ref DNNL_JIT_PROFILE_LINUX_JITDUMP_USE_TSC = 8: @copybrief DNNL_JIT_PROFILE_LINUX_JITDUMP_USE_TSC

-The default setting of the profiling flags is to enable integration with Intel VTune Amplifier, therefore it does not require any additional setup and works out of the box.
+The default setting of the profiling flags is to enable integration with VTune Amplifier, therefore it does not require any additional setup and works out of the box.
 Code integrating oneDNN may override this behavior.

-## Example: profiling with Intel VTune Amplifier
+## Example: profiling with VTune Amplifier

 Assuming that environment is set up already.